 Beyond the college-level course, participating students get additional experiences to build essential skills such as communications, collaborating in teams, how to build their professional networks and other work-readiness skills.

-Third- and fourth-year high school students and incoming/current students at UIC and City Colleges of Chicago
+Rising 11th and 12th graders and incoming/current students at UIC and City Colleges of Chicago

-can choose a summer program pathway in computer science, mobile app development, or data science.
+can choose a summer program pathway in computer science, mobile app development, data science, or electrical & computer engineering.

 “The Digital Scholars program has helped me learn more about computer science, app development and has really made me more inspired about what I want to do in the future.”

 “This was an experience that has greatly changed my mindset and thought process.
 It gave us the opportunity to have conversations with some of the most successful people in the Chicago tech community.”